 - Easy and quick to analyze: Since all the responses are registered online, it is straightforward to analyze the data in real-time.
 It is also ready to draw inferences and share the result.

 - Ease of participation: In this new-age technology-oriented universe, most people on this planet have access to the internet.
 Respondents prefer receiving the survey over email.
 Ease of participation dramatically increases as the respondents can choose a suitable time and place to register their responses according to their convenience.

 - Great branding exercise: In an online design, organizations or businesses have this opportunity to develop their questionnaire to align with their brand.
 Using logos and similar brand language (color and fonts) gives the companies an advantage as respondents can connect better with the brand.

 - Respondents can be honest and flexible simultaneously: According to a study, researchers have found increased participation by respondents when deployed with online surveys rather than answering lengthy questions.
 By designing questionnaires that ask relevant questions, respondents are honest with their answers and can skip the questions or respondents to a more neutral option, increasing their flexibility to respond.

 - Survey templates: Leading online research tools have expert-designed ready survey templates that make it easier for researchers to choose from and conduct their research study.
 These templates are vetted questionnaires specific to every industry, making the study even more efficient.

-A researcher needs to conduct surveys using the right questions and the right medium to administer and track responses.
+A researcher must conduct surveys using the right questions and medium to administer and track responses.
 QuestionPro is a platform that helps create and deploy different types and sets of questionnaires, polls, and quizzes.

 We have 350+ varieties of survey templates, including:

 - Customer Satisfaction (CSAT) + Net Promoter Score (NPS) Survey: We repeatedly hear that the customer is king, which is true.
 A satisfied customer is a customer that helps your brand and organization grow through direct means as well as being an advocate for your brand.
 This template talks about the goodwill your brand has created and how referenceable it is.